 Activities Environmental Objectives Auditable Management and Mitigation Measures ٧ Person Responsible Timing Requirement for "sign-off" report Operational Phase ; 1.
 Operation of cattle feedlot Managing the disposal of sewage, waste and litter.
 Sewage from flush-toilets flows to a french drain.
-Willie Landman Ongoing Confirm compliance with good practice.
+DP Wepener Ongoing Confirm compliance with good practice.
 Household waste is removed to the nearest authorised municipal landfill site.
-Weekly Litter is controlled by good practice.
-Ongoing Disposal of cattle manure The manure is swept into piles on a weekly basis.
-Manure will be removed at the end of each cycle and used as fertiliser on agricultural fields.
-Willie Landman After each cycle Confirm compliance after each cycle.
+Weekly 0 Litter is controlled by good practice.
+Ongoing Disposal of cattle manure Manure will be removed at the end of each cycle and used as fertiliser on agricultural fields.
+DP Wepener After each cycle Confirm compliance after each cycle.
 Disposal of carcasses.
-The carcasses are removed on a daily basis and is collected by a predator farm (Herman van Wyk).
-Willie Landman Daily Confirm compliance.
+Mortalities will be collected by a predator farm.
+Contractors' agreement to follow.
+DP Wepener Daily Confirm compliance.
 Minimising air pollution.
 Dust control by means of watering if necessary.
-Willie Landman Ongoing Confirm compliance.
-Decommissioning and Clos ure Phase 1 This phase is not for preseen for this project. ¥ c) Monitoring and reporting
+DP Wepener Ongoing Confirm compliance.
+Decommissioning and Clos ure Phase This phase is not fo preseen for this project.

+c) Monitoring and reporting